bcgov/nr-polaris-collection/polaris/deploy/roles/tomcat/README.md

 ## Example Playbooks

-Install the default Tomcat version:
+Install the latest release for the default Tomcat major version:

 ```yaml
 - hosts: all